AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

 Back color series is a data series containing the background color for each bar.
-If the background color for the subcharts is to be included, please use “BackColorAllSeries” instead.
+If the background color for the subcharts is to be included, please use "BackColorAllSeries" instead.

 See [*Colors*], [*BarColorSeries*][*BarColor*], [*BackColorAllSeries*][] [*CandleOutlineColorSeries*].

 ### Parameter

-a color object of the type “public struct color”
+a color object of the type "public struct color"

 int barsAgo